Preparation Work

 Client-provided files usually need more prep.
 Build extra time into quotes for uncertain file quality.

-Consider Learning Curve
+Consider the Learning Curve

 Value Your Expertise